Brotherhood of Steel: Development

 The Brotherhood was created by R. Scott Campbell, who stated that he "simply wanted a group exactly like the monks from the Guardian Citadel in Wasteland".
 He stated that he "really wanted the player to be able to befriend and join up with this group (and grab all of their awesome gear, of course)".
-He added that while "this did make them similar to concepts in Gamma World and Warhammer 40K, he professed that he "just loved the idea of high-tech knights in power-armor", calling their creation "total fan service to me".
+He added that while "this did make them similar to concepts in Gamma World and Warhammer 40K", he "just loved the idea of high-tech knights in power-armor", calling their creation "total fan service to me".

 Appearances

 The Brotherhood of Steel made its first appearance in the original Fallout video game and has been present in every entry in the series since.
 It is also the central faction of two spin-off titles, Fallout Tactics: Brotherhood of Steel and Fallout: Brotherhood of Steel.

 The depictions of the Brotherhood have greatly varied.
 They are first shown to be an enigmatic, militaristic cult that the protagonist may join in Fallout, who can be critical to defeating the Master, the main antagonist.
 The Brotherhood has a different appearance in Fallout 2, where they are shown to have outposts throughout the wasteland and are in cooperation with the New California Republic.

 In Fallout 3, the East Coast Brotherhood of Steel were portrayed as an altruistic organization dedicated to protecting the wastelanders from raiders and super mutants.
-The diversion in ideology has caused a splinter group to emerge called the Brotherhood Outcasts, who have no interest in assisting wastelanders but instead pursuing the Brotherhood’s original mission of confiscating pre-War technology.
+The diversion in ideology has caused a splinter group to emerge called the Brotherhood Outcasts, who have no interest in assisting wastelanders but instead pursuing the Brotherhood's original mission of confiscating pre-War technology.
+If the player character chooses to assist Lyons, the Brotherhood faction soon becomes a dominant power in the region with much of the population appreciating its assistance, such as in operating a massive water filtration project to make the region's water supply safely drinkable.